 About me

-I work with relationship difficulties, grief & loss, anxiety, low self-esteem, neurodivergent challenges, family issues, transgender challenges and much more.
-I have worked with an increasing number of clients addressing the impact of autism and/or ADHD, either their own or that of individuals close to them.
-I have also worked with transgender clients as they explore their identity in the widest sense, but also with the emotional struggles and practical challenges facing them.
+I have worked with an increasing number of clients addressing the impact of autism, ADHD, or AuDHD - either their own or that of individuals close to them.
+I have also worked with transgender and non-binary clients as they explore their identity in the widest sense, as well as with the emotional struggles and practical challenges facing them.

 “The sessions I've had have really helped me, at an awful time in my life, and although I'm not out of the woods, I feel much stronger and able to cope.
 Thank you so much for that Dorothy, you are great at what you do.”

-If you think you would benefit from some time set aside for you why not get in touch to book an intial, free consultation and consider whether counselling might give you the time and space you need?
+If you think you would benefit from some time set aside for you, why not get in touch to book an initial, free consultation and consider whether counselling might give you the time and space you need?

 Training, qualifications & experience

-I am a registered member of the BACP (British Association of Counselling and Psychotherapy) and an accredited registrant member of the NCPS (National Counselling and Psychotherapy Society).
+I am an accredited registrant member of the NCPS (National Counselling and Psychotherapy Society).

 I have a BA(Hons) in Counselling Studies, Level 4 Diploma in Therapeutic Counselling (CPCAB), Level 4 City & Guilds Independent Advocacy, Level 4 Certificate in Teaching post-16s, Level 4 Leadership Development (ILM), and Level 2 Mental Health First Aid & Mental Health Advocacy.

-I have worked within the mental health sector, the voluntary sector and with SMEs (small & medium sized enterprises) providing counselling, independent advocacy, training/group facilitation, supervision, and mentoring for both personal and professional clients, including neurodivergent and transgender individuals.
+I have worked within the mental health sector, the voluntary sector and with SMEs (small & medium sized enterprises) providing counselling, independent advocacy, training/group facilitation, supervision, and mentoring for both personal and professional clients.

 I interweave counselling, mentoring, and/or group facilitation as appropriate to each client's needs.